SKOOP-Digital/trophy-demo/prompt.md

 incorporate the schools colors like navy, gold, black. make it fairly complesx and interesting.

+Use the provided samples of good ui modern design for refrence on styling.

 for any images or videos, these will also be included in the json as a url to s3, but just use a placeholder text for now.

 For the trophy 3d models, use a placeholder for now, and we will come back to implement this later.

-create the whole html file (index.html) and update the sample json file (data.json) if needed.
+create the whole html file (index.html) and sample json file (data.json) (as needed)